 Now, to create a smooth gravy, blend the sautéed onion and baby bella mushrooms along with their juices in the Vitamix until smooth.
 This gravy is a lot darker than traditional gravy, but the richer the color, the more the antioxidants.
 And no flavor is lost!
 It’s just as salty, savory, and buttery.
 Who doesn’t want to drown their dinner in gravy and get a few servings of vegetables in while doing it?!
 Win win.

 Now in the same skillet, add in the vegan butter and gluten free flour to create a roux.
 Once you have a roux, add in the blended onions and mushrooms.
 Depending on the gluten free flour blend you use (I love the Trader Joe’s gluten free flour blend), there may be a few lumps in your gravy when you first whisk together to combine.
 While it simmers the lumps should dissipate.

 Depending on your preferred thickness, you can add in three to four cups of vegetable broth.
 I usually will add in three and a half cups to achieve that pourable consistency yet keep the concentrated richness.

 Now your gravy is ready to pour over absolutely everything.
 May I suggest putting this on our instant pot mashed potatoes?

-- In the large skillet, add in 1/2 a cup of butter.
-Once melted, add in 1/3 cup of gluten free flour and whisk for a few minutes to create a roux.
-Add in spices.
+- Back in the same skillet, add half a cup of vegan butter.
+Once melted, add in gluten free flour and spices and whisk together with the butter until a paste forms.

 - Depending on the gluten free flour you use, it may have a couple of lumps.
 Lumps should dissipate once the gravy simmers.